SportPilot. Hosting Rodeo Sport Events, All in One Place.

 Speed, clarity, and feedback are everything.

-What producers needed to do was defining a series of race rules and setting up logistics such as event location & dates.
+📌 What producers needed to do was to define a series of race rules and set up logistics such as event location & dates.

-The original interface was a long form with over 20+ fields, no visual groupings and no progress indicators—leading to errors and frustration.
+The original interface was a lengthy form with over 20 fields, no visual groupings, and no progress indicators—leading to errors and frustration.

 Old Solution: Complex, unstructured forms